Best Black Friday Fitness Equipment Deals See Deals

 Size

-Most exercise mats and yoga mats will measure about 2 feet wide and typically roll out to 6 feet in length.
+Most exercise mats (for yoga, pilates or general exercise) will measure about 2 feet wide and typically roll out to 6 feet in length.
 I recommend confirming the measurements before you make your purchase because some of the gym mats I covered in this roundup are smaller and some are bigger.

 Thickness